-We are grateful to the writers groups and events below for helping us spread the word about the Nonfiction Writers Conference.
-Please return the favor by joining one of these organizations in your community!
+We are grateful to the writers groups and communities below for helping us spread the word about the Nonfiction Writers Conference.
+Please return the favor by joining one of these organizations or visiting them online!

 The Alabama Media Professionals is a professional organization serving communications professionals, particularly freelancers.
 We have monthly meetings for networking, professional support and professional development.
 Member can attend by Skype.
 Twice a year we have either a workshop or a conference.
 Our goal is to advocate on behalf and benefit independent communications professionals with many services.
 Our members include photographers, writers of all types and broadcasters in radio and television. https://www.facebook.com/groups/109366978248/, https://twitter.com/AlaMediaPro

 Alabama Writers Conclave is One of the oldest writers organizations in continuous existence in the United States and presents its 2016 Writers Conference July 15-17 in Birmingham, Alabama.
 More info at www.alabamawritersconclave.org

 Founded in 1964, the American Society of Business Publication Editors (ASBPE) is the professional association for full-time and freelance editors, writers, art directors, and designers employed in the business-to-business, trade, and specialty press.
 Membership is free for qualified B2B professionals.
 ASPBE is widely known for its annual Azbee Awards of Excellence competition, which recognizes the best in editorial, design, and online achievement.
 The organization also sponsors the annual ASBPE National Editorial Conference, as well as monthly training webcasts that are free for members.
 Regular educational seminars are held by local chapters.
 See also: Facebook: http://www.facebook.com/asbpe, Twitter: https://twitter.com/asbpe